 When conflict within the church caused them to become disillusioned, they stopped attending.
-When differing interpretations made studying the Bible harder, they gave up on it.
+When differing doctrinal interpretations made studying the Bible harder, they gave up on it.
 When their prayers weren’t answered to their satisfaction, they quit praying.
 When their financial situation took a downturn, they eliminated their giving.
 When they saw no fruit from their witnessing, they hushed.
-When God didn’t seem to reward the life of holiness, they turned to worldly pursuits and pleasures.
+When God didn’t seem to reward their life of holiness, they turned to worldly pursuits and pleasures.

-Christian friend, do you find yourself anywhere in this description?
-If you do, I urge you to find your way back to the fellowship you once had with God.
+Christian friend, does any of this description fit you?
+If it does, I urge you to find your way back to the fellowship you once had with Jesus.
 And, please, work on the fellowship before you start working on the service.
-If you can get the fellowship where it needs to be, the service will inevitably flow, but if the fellowship isn’t there the service will seem like drudgery.
-Try to rediscover that simple, childlike faith that you once had, a faith that was sincerely shown even in those classic rhyming prayers:
+If you can get the fellowship where it needs to be, the service will inevitably flow, but service without fellowship just becomes drudgery.
+Try to rediscover the simple, childlike faith that you once had, a faith that was sincerely shown even in those classic rhyming prayers:

 At that time the disciples came to Jesus, saying, “Who then is greatest in the kingdom of heaven?”
 Then Jesus called a little child to Him, set him in the midst of them, and said, “Assuredly, I say to you, unless you are converted and become as little children, you will by no means enter the kingdom of heaven.
 Therefore whoever humbles himself as this little child is the greatest in the kingdom of heaven.”
+(N.K.J.V.)